prophile/typ-report/sections/design.md

 keep the state explicit.

-The existential constraint also prevents the state from "leaking" beyond use in further computations[^pun]; as is true in the automaton formulation.
+The existential constraint also prevents the state from "leaking" beyond use in further computations; as is true in the automaton formulation.

-[^pun]: Thus, sadly, robbing me of my opportunity to make an ``existential crisis'' pun.

 The various instances for the existential state arrow differ from those of ordinary state arrows as a result of the type of the state